Plan your life…all the way to the end

 Without having had these conversations, Soares said, her father likely would have extensive testing and been admitted to the hospital for more treatment than he would have wanted.
 Although he was able to speak for himself, in an acute or emergent situation, it can be confusing and stressful for patients and their families.

-Soares, who works for the Visiting Nurse Association of Cape Cod, leads a community effort known as the Quality of Life Management Task Force, which encourages Cape Codders to designate a healthcare agent, someone who is legally empowered to act on another’s behalf to make medical decisions when that person is unconscious, has dementia or is otherwise unable to make their own choices.
+Soares, the program manager for the Quality of Life Management Task Force, leads a community effort which encourages Cape Codders to designate a healthcare agent, someone who is legally empowered to act on another’s behalf to make medical decisions when that person is unconscious, has dementia or is otherwise unable to make their own choices.

 The task force has been meeting for more than a year, and its 73 members represent a broad swath of the Cape community, such as Cape Cod Healthcare, estate planners, assisted living facilities, private healthcare agencies, religious leaders and nonprofit social organizations.
 It draws upon the public education effort of the non-profit, Honoring Choices Massachusetts, and The Conversation Project for information about planning ahead and starting the conversations.